Arlo and Janis by Jimmy Johnson for May 30, 2022

 37. Photo

-majobis. about 2 years ago
+majobis. over 2 years ago

 I was at Ft.
 Snelling National Cemetery on Memorial Day.
 I went up a tall hill that overlooks the cemetery and runs along the MSP airport runway.
 I happen to take in the vastness of the place and see planes take off/land and little did I know the local news is down on the bottom of the hill with their reporter, and they happen to get a shot of me with my hand on the tree at the moment looking away but still taking in the site of the cemetery .
 Later that nite I saw that shot of myself and took a screen shot of it to show it on facebook and it was a real popular hit among my facebook friends.
 Funny how things happens in life.